Partners

 United States Forest Service

-Southwest Climate Adaptation Science Center
+Southwest Climate Adaptation Science Center, United States Geological Survey

-IEMM collaborates with the USGS Southwest Climate Adaptation Science Center to promote science-informed climate adaptation efforts across southern California.
+IEMM collaborates with the USGS Southwest Climate Adaptation Science Center to promote science-informed climate adaptation efforts across Southern California.

 Other Affiliated Organizations